zombiestruck/Houdini-Register/README.md

 # Flake - A CPPS Registration System.

-A registration system, created for Houdini's database structure.
+A complete registration system, created for Houdini's database structure.

 The frontend uses bootstrap as a framework.